readywater/divergeweekly/content/blog/2/index.md

 On the other end is **intervention**.
 With the current coronavirus outbreak, the rhetorical focus has very much been on POLICY interventions: how can we wield the apparatus of states to tackle a [collective action problem](https://en.wikipedia.org/wiki/Collective_action_problem) like a global pandemic?
 For examples of this discussion, [there’s a great episode of Vox’s The Weeds](https://megaphone.link/VMP2383267901) on the American policy response, and [Vox’s global affairs podcast Worldly has an additional North American-centric exploration of outcomes and implications as well](https://megaphone.link/VMP2017093543).

 But we’re also seeing an active response in how design engages with the crisis.
 As Malcom McCullough points out in his book Digital Ground, “The success of a design is arrived at socially.”
 Across China —an already incredibly sophisticated and integrated surveillance state— software serves to mitigate, inform, but also surveil.
 [Chinese public-private partnerships have led to a colour-code based access system to public space](https://www.nytimes.com/2020/03/01/business/china-coronavirus-surveillance.html), with quite legitimate concerns for social acceptance of surveillance post-pandemic.
+A state's over-reach might seem prudent in a crisis, but what provisions are in place to revert once the crisis has passed?
+[We don't always get Cincinnatus](https://en.wikipedia.org/wiki/Lucius_Quinctius_Cincinnatus), after all.

 South Korea is taking a similar intervention with a different implementation — [free drive through testing in your car with a simple text-message based notification of your results](https://www.npr.org/sections/goatsandsoda/2020/03/13/815441078/south-koreas-drive-through-testing-for-coronavirus-is-fast-and-free) which allows testing infrastructure to be incredibly light weight in a country where two-thirds of people own a car.
 In other words, we are seeing “crisis architecture” churn through society once more: the [modular hospitals in Wuhan](https://www.straitstimes.com/asia/east-asia/china-building-1000-bed-hospital-over-the-weekend-to-treat-coronavirus) being in the same family as [post-9/11 segmentation of America’s airports](https://99percentinvisible.org/episode/episode-32-design-for-airports/).

 Clearly, design has a role in this crisis, but how does the individual designer engage?
 The most useless thing I’ve read about the coronavirus was this [list of how design thinking is going to save us from coronavirus](https://fortune.com/2020/01/28/the-coronavirus-problem-could-be-solved-by-design-thinking/).
 If you’re a “design thinker” only asking these questions now, you’ve already failed.
 The examples in China and South Korea are an adaptive strategy with an adaptive design to a fast moving crisis that came from either excellent foresight activities (taking a more strategic approach) or simply learning the hard way (the more intuitive approach).
 As such, the context for an appropriate design to emerge, succeed, and hopefully obviate its utility already exists, as we’re already seeing with the [1000 bed hospital in Wuhan being disassembled](https://archpaper.com/2020/03/wuhan-shutters-all-temporary-hospitals-covid-19-risk-dissipates/).

-As we collectively weather this pandemic, the thing we should recognize is that foresight without intervention is simply speculation, and intervention without foresight is [naive at best](https://news.ycombinator.com/item?id=22453746) and [incredibly harmful at worst](https://www.npr.org/sections/goatsandsoda/2020/03/12/814876173/coronavirus-trump-speech-creates-chaos-eu-says-it-wasnt-warned-of-travel-ban).
+As we collectively weather this pandemic, the thing we should recognize is that **foresight without intervention is simply speculation, and intervention without foresight is [naive at best](https://news.ycombinator.com/item?id=22453746) and [incredibly harmful at worst](https://www.npr.org/sections/goatsandsoda/2020/03/12/814876173/coronavirus-trump-speech-creates-chaos-eu-says-it-wasnt-warned-of-travel-ban)**.
 As those working in or adjacent to design, we have a responsibility to look ahead: both systematically using the tools of our trade, and ambiantly by absorbing information globally and from many sources.

 Be safe and by generous.
 Finally, look after yourself now, because like everyone’s favourite William Gibson quote, “The future is already here — it’s just not very evenly distributed.”
 [Just as China is finding itself able to respond to Italy’s needs](https://www.straitstimes.com/world/europe/coronavirus-china-sends-medical-aid-to-spain-and-italy) because of how it handled its own spike in infections, we all might be in a position to help others depending on where we are in our own infection curve.